urban233/PySSA/docs/pyssa-documentation/docs/help/project/export_project.md

 ## Getting Started
 ### Export the currently active project
-1. Click on _Export_ under the Project menu.
+1. Under the Project menu, click on **Export**.
-2. In the file dialog, choose a location to save your _Project Database File_ on your computer.
+2. Choose a location to save your _Project Database File_ on your computer in the file dialog.
-3. Click on _Save_.
+3. Click on **Save**.
-4. Wait until the export process has finished.
+4. Wait for the export process to finish.

 ### Share your work with others
 1. Export your project.